Real Volunteer Stories

 Jean Stalcup has missed only a couple of days of volunteering during her tenure as a volunteer.
 She reserves Tuesdays for volunteering and has amassed an impressive 1,716 hours since she started.
 She is very giving and caring, and is devoted to the patients and families she serves.

 In 2005 a gunshot wound left Michael paralyzed from the chest down, and he relies on a wheelchair to get around.
 Where some people would be full of resentment or self-pity, Michael Coleman is grateful for the treatment he received at our hospital.
 He volunteers at the Information Desk 3 days a week.

-Nearly a dozen of The University of Kansas Hospital's 350 volunteers are true healers.
-The furry volunteers of Pet Partners lift patients' spirits by making things feel more like home.
+Nearly a dozen of The University of Kansas Health System's volunteers are true healers.
+The furry volunteers in our pet therapy program lift patients' spirits by making things feel more like home.